danbroooks/topdown.js/README.md

  - Add in entity management

+ - Implement game object Requirements

- - Write docs and add demo branch in `topdown-demos` for Entity
+ - Write docs and add demo branch in `topdown-demos` for Requirements & Entity

 ### v0.0.7

- - Implement graphic object Image

- - Implement game object Requirements

- - Write docs and add demo branch in `topdown-demos` for Requirements & Image

-### v0.0.6

  - Tidy current api and write documentation for it

- - Implement graphic objects Polygon & Circle
+ - Implement graphic objects Image, Polygon & Circle

- - Write docs and add demo branch in `topdown-demos` for Polygon & Circle
+ - Write docs and add demo branch in `topdown-demos` for new graphics objects